 The 'worldwide' format enables searching across a vast amount of data (back to 1890 by name, title or abstract for Britain, for example).
 Different formats can be chosen: brief results list, detailed results list, abstract plus drawing, 'mosaic' of drawings, etc. by choosing among the formats.
 PDFs of the complete specifications are often available.
 Machine translations from some languages into English are available from the 'Description' formats.
 Later citations of the document being looked at are also available for certain countries.
 A useful tutorial can be found at 'Get Assistance' in the Advanced search option.

 Some European B and A4 (top up search reports after PCT publications) are also included.
 Those specifications suffixed U or Y should have these added to the end of the number or they will not be retrieved.
-There is a Global Patent Data Coverage tool where clicking on the country provides details of its coverage.
+Brief details of coverage with links to spreadsheet files of full coverage information is available.